nautsio/hands-on-azure-container-services/slides.md

   - Scaling

 !SLIDE
-# Local paas-monitor application
+### Local paas-monitor application

 <p style="font-size: 80%">
-paas-monitor is a small docker application that allows you to see the effect of rolling upgrades, scaling, failures etc.
+paas-monitor is a small docker application that allows you to see the effect of rolling upgrades, scaling, failures etc. the environment variables 'RELEASE' and 'MESSAGE' can be used to mimick new application releases.
 <br/>
 <hr/>
 <p style="font-size: 80%">